Barycentric Hermite Interpolation: Barycentric weights

 Equating coefficients of $z$, we have the following lemma. \begin{lem} The quantities $\mathcal{I}_{r}$ defined by \prettyref{eq:I12} are related to the inverse power sums $\mathcal{P}_{r}=\sum_{k=1}^{N}\alpha_{k}^{-r}$ by

 and so on. \end{lem} Coincidentally, \prettyref{lem:The-quantities-Ir} appears as Lemma 2 in \cite{ButcherCorless2011} and in \cite{Szabados1993}, but with different proofs.
-It has been well known in symmetric function theory for a very long time.
+It has been well known in symmetric function theory for a very long time. \begin{rem*} This lemma appears in passing in modern books on combinatorics.
+Stanley \cite[p.
+396]{Stanley1999} refers to the review article by Vahlen \cite[1904]{Vahlen1904} for information about the sources of such identities.
+The identities appear to be due to L. Crocchi \cite[1880]{Crocchi1880}. \end{rem*} If we note that